11 Yoga Poses To Help You Balance Your Root Chakra

-This is a restorative pose that is great for the end of your yoga practice.
+This restorative pose is excellent for the end of your yoga practice.
 It will help you to relax and release tension in your body, especially if you add a bolster under your knees for more relaxation.

 To do it:

 - Lie down on your back and bring the soles of your feet together.
-If this is too hard then place a bolster or pillow under them instead.
+If this is too hard, place a bolster or pillow under them instead.

-- Straighten your legs as much as possible while lifting them up towards the ceiling so that they are parallel to it.
+- Straighten your legs as much as possible while lifting them towards the ceiling to parallel it.

 - Exhale and release the pose.

-Rest in Child’s Pose for a few breaths, then inhale and lift your hips up to sitting.
+Rest in Child’s Pose for a few breaths, then inhale and lift your hips to sitting.